-- 1. CGMS to note the status of current and planned satellites of GOS at the nominal date of Sept.
-2005, i.e. close to CGMS XXXIII.
-Special attention is called on the sections reporting the analysis of compliance of GOS with WMO requirements in terms of observation coverage (Sections 2.9 and 3.8) and instruments performance (Sections 2.10 and 3.9). - 2.
-CGMS Members to carefully check the information reported and contribute to resolve doubtful areas and fill missing areas (highlighted in yellow), soon after CGMS XXXIII and in preparation of the next issue for CGMS XXXIV.
-To this purpose, CGMS Members are recommended to designate a contact point to interact with Dr. Bizzarri at bibizzar@tin.it. - 3.
-CGMS members to care that, in their web sites, the information provided on satellites and instruments do not miss to provide at least the information needed for this Report. - 4.
-CGMS members to care that their reports to CGMS XXXIV under Agenda items B1, B2, B3, C1, C2 and C3 are delivered at least one month in advance of the Session, for final tuning.
+1. CGMS to note the status of current and planned satellites of GOS at the nominal date of Sept.
+2006, i.e. close to CGMS XXXIV.
+Special attention is called on the sections reporting the analysis of compliance of GOS with WMO requirements in terms of observation coverage (Sections 2.9 and 3.8) and instruments performance (Sections 2.10 and 3.9).

+2. CGMS Members to carefully check the information reported and contribute to resolving doubtful areas and complete missing areas (highlighted in yellow), soon after CGMS-XXXIV and in preparation of the next issue for CGMS-XXXV.
+To this purpose, CGMS Members are recommended to designate a contact point to interact with Dr. Bizzarri at bibizzar@tin.it.